TB5z035/Seg-Interact/README.md

 ### Point Cloud
 Note that currently labeling inference must be performed to visualize point clouds.
-After completing the entire cycle of training, validating, and inferencing, .txt files will be generated under the specified "vis_save_path" directory.
-These files should be used in Meshlab for visualization.
+After completing the entire cycle of training, validating, and inferencing, ".txt" files will be generated under the specified "vis_save_path" directory.
+These files should be used in "Meshlab" for visualization.

 ```yaml
 vis_save_path: /home/Guest/caiz/labeling_inference/visualize/scannet_scenes              # Path to the saved files